PostHog/posthog.com/contents/tutorials/react-cookie-banner.md

 - Go to the site.
 - Delete your PostHog key in local storage and cookies (found in the Application tab after inspecting).
 - Reload the site then click accept or decline on the banner.
-- Check the banner disappears and cookies either are set or not.
+- Check the banner disappears and whether cookiess are set or not.
 - Reload the page and check that the banner doesn’t load.

 If all that works, you’ve set up a basic tracking cookies consent banner in React.
 From here, you can customize it to your needs (such as adding other cookies) and the rest of your site’s design.